 Back problems are one of the most commonly reported symptoms in middle-aged women.
-Some women complain of a radiating pain across their lower back or a painful pinching in their shoulders, while others experience a series of electric shock sensations.
+Some complain of a radiating pain across their lower back or a painful pinching in their shoulders, while others experience a series of electric shock sensations.

-Recognizing Electric Shock Feeling in the Back
+Recognizing Electric Shock Sensations in the Back

 Sometimes these electric shock sensations begin in the lower back and radiate to one or both legs.
 Other times, they affect shoulders and extend to the arm.
-When electric shocks initiate from the neck and go down the spine, they are often referred to as a Lhermitte's Sign.
+When electric shocks initiate from the neck and go down the spine, they are often referred to as Lhermitte's Sign.

-Low vitamin B12 is usually associated with causing electric shocks in the legs, but can also cause them to occur in the back.
+- Low vitamin B12 is usually associated with causing electric shocks in the legs, but can also cause them to occur in the back.

-Withdrawal from medications to treat depression, anxiety, or migraine.
+- Withdrawal from medications to treat depression, anxiety, or migraine.

-Other medical conditions, particularly autoimmune or neurological, often cause electric shock sensations in the back, as well as other body parts.
+- Other medical conditions, particularly autoimmune or neurological, often cause electric shock sensations in the back as well as other body parts.

-Treatments for Electric Shock Feeling in the Back
+Management for Electric Shock Feeling in the Back

 Several back conditions that cause nerve compression, resulting in electric shocks sensations, can be improved with physical therapy and medications to relieve the pain, relax the muscles, and reduce inflammation.
-Sometimes; however, back problems have to be repaired surgically.
+Sometimes, however, back problems have to be repaired surgically.

 Stretching and exercising

-Yoga, Pilates, and other low-impact exercises are great to build strong musculature, and they only require a little space and a mat.
+Yoga, Pilates, and other low-impact exercises are great to build strong musculature, and they only require little space and a mat.
 Frequent stretching throughout the day and exercises with an exercise ball can also help you relieve disc compression.

 Eating a healthy diet

-Are Electric Shocks in the Back Dangerous?
+Is Electric Shock Pain in the Back Dangerous?

 - Azhary, H. et al. (2010).
 Peripheral neuropathy: differential diagnosis and management.
 American Family Physician, 81(7), 887-92.
 Retrieved October 23, 2019, from https://www.ncbi.nlm.nih.gov/pubmed/20353146

 - International Neuromodulation Society.
 (2012).
 Painful Peripheral Neuropathy.
 Retrieved October 23, 2019, from https://pdfs.semanticscholar.org/1f69/4490288cbd1a40e2b5422c27957bbd2edc8e.pdf

 - National Institute of Health.
-(2014).
+(2019).
 Low Back Pain Fact Sheet.
-Retrieved September 13, 2017 from https://www.ninds.nih.gov/Disorders/Patient-Caregiver-Education/Fact-Sheets/Low-Back-Pain-Fact-Sheet
+Retrieved October 23, 2019, from https://www.ninds.nih.gov/Disorders/Patient-Caregiver-Education/Fact-Sheets/Low-Back-Pain-Fact-Sheet

 - Lanou, A.J.
 (2011).
 Soy foods: are they useful for optimal bone health?
 Therapeutic Advances in Muscoskeletal Disease, 3(6), 293-300. doi: 10.1177/1759720X11417749